Bristol Temple Meads railway station: 21st century

 On 1 April 2014, Network Rail took over management of the station from First Great Western.

-In December 2021, South Western Railway services to London Waterloo were withdrawn, followed by GWR services to Brighton in 2022.
+South Western Railway services to London Waterloo were withdrawn from December 2021, followed by GWR services to Brighton in 2022.
 In 2024, direct services to were reintroduced by GWR on a trial basis on Saturdays only.
 In March 2025, the regional transport body covering Oxford, England's Economic Heartland, proposed an hourly, all-week Bristol to Oxford service to start from 2026.
+In May 2026, GWR commenced daily direct services to Oxford every two hours Monday to Saturday.

 A new station reception was opened in 2023, replacing the information desk on platform three.